stanleyfok/nextjs-template/README.md

 npm run sasslint
 ```

+### 💡 Rule: Ensure every page can be loaded from server side and client side

+The great thing Nextjs provides to us is React with SSR, which means any page can be access from server side and client side.
+This also means you have to ensure your page can be entered from server side and client side.

+### 💡 Rule: Test Driven Development is encouraged

+to do

+## Design Philosophy - Optimization

 ### 💡 Rule: Analyzer

 It is always a good practice to run the (webpack-bundle-analyzer)[https://github.com/webpack-contrib/webpack-bundle-analyzer] to understand how to optimize your app.
 To learn some optimization skills on Nextjs, please refer to: